MCB803/offerorder/README.md

    docker-compose up --build
    ```

-If you want to set it up locally
+If you want to set it up locally:

 ### Backend: